 For teachers, STEM writing prompts can be a valuable tool that helps students form lasting connections between the activity that they enjoyed in class and their own personal lives.

-An Uncommon Subject for Writing
+A Brilliant Yet Uncommon Subject for Writing

 While this isn’t a common writing prompt category, teachers should begin to take a second look at incorporating more writing into their STEM-related activities.
 Regardless of grade level or subject, teachers may find that these writing prompts are just what they have been looking for.